0x71pp17/Lab_Journal/README.md

 # Lab_Journal
-Validated solution walkthroughs — web application security labs
+A personal record of validated solution walkthroughs in web application security labs.

 ## PortSwigger